Chicago Conservation Leadership Corps

 The Chicago Conservation Leadership Corps program (CCLC) is a six-week conservation service-learning experience.
 Selected individuals will participate on crews that will consist of 10-12 high school students and two adult leaders.
 As a team, the crew will perform ecological restoration and trail maintenance projects in the forest preserves of Cook County.
 Each Friday, students will participate in field days learning about the local ecology and the environment at various sites throughout the region.

-The Chicago Conservation Leadership Corps application period opens on March, 6th 2017 and will close on April 21st, 2017.
+The Chicago Conservation Leadership Corps application period is now open and will close on April 21st, 2017.
+(You have a better chance at securing an interview if you apply by April 10th, so apply early!)

 Frequently Asked Questions: